topcoder-platform/u-bahn-api/README.md

 1. Follow *Configuration* section to update config values, like database, etc ..
 2. Goto *UBahn-api*, run `npm i` and `npm run lint`
 3. Run the migrations - `npm run migrations up`.
-This will create the database, the tables and insert mock data into the database.
-You will then run `npm run migrate-db-to-es` to migrate the data to elasticsearch from the database
+This will create the database, the tables.
+4. Then run `npm run insert-data` and insert mock data into the database.
+5. You will then run `npm run migrate-db-to-es` to migrate the data to elasticsearch from the database
-4. Startup server `node app.js` or `npm run start`
+6. Startup server `node app.js` or `npm run start`

 ## Migrations

 Migrations are located under the `./scripts/db/` folder.
 Run `npm run migrations up` and `npm run migrations down` to execute the migrations or remove the earlier ones

-## Import seed data

-Run `npm run seeds-up` to import data from `./scripts/db/data`.

 ## Import data from QLDB